 The Board of Directors has established an audit committee, a nominating and corporate governance committee and a compensation committee.
-During 2021, the Board of Directors held five meetings, the audit committee held four meetings, and the nominating and corporate governance and compensation committees each held one meeting.
-Each of our directors attended at least 75% of the aggregate number of meetings of the Board of Directors and of the respective committees on which he served that was held during 2021.
+During 2022, the Board of Directors held six meetings, the audit committee held four meetings, and the nominating and corporate governance and compensation committees each held one meeting.
+Each of our directors attended at least 75% of the aggregate number of meetings of the Board of Directors and of the respective committees on which he or she served that was held during 2022 during the time he or she served, except for Mr. Koenig and Mr. Steele, who were each absent from two meetings of the Board of Directors.
 The Company encourages, but does not require, the directors to attend the Company's annual meeting of its stockholders.
-All of our current directors attended our 2021 Annual Meeting.
+All of our current directors attended our 2022 Annual Meeting.